-INK Hotel Amsterdam – MGallery: INK Hotel Amsterdam is located in what used to be the headquarters of Dutch newspaper “De Tijd”, so it’s more text-themed than book-themed, but I still think it looks fascinating and anyone who’s interested in words will agree!
-Text and letters feature throughout the building, plus the bar is located in what was the press room while there’s also a gorgeous library lounge lined with old issues of De Tijd.
+INK Hotel Amsterdam – MGallery: INK Hotel Amsterdam is located in what used to be the headquarters of Dutch newspaper “De Tijd”, so it’s more text-themed than book-themed, but I still think it looks fascinating and I’m sure anyone who’s interested in words will agree!
+Text and letters feature throughout the building, the bar is located in what was the press room plus there’s also a gorgeous library lounge lined with old issues of De Tijd.
 It’s also nice and central, located a short walk from Amsterdam Centraal.

 Ambassade Hotel: The Ambassade Hotel is housed in a lovely old canal house and also features a very cosy library/bar area which looks perfect for curling up in with a good book!
 The rooms are quite luxurious and it’s located in the Jordaan, which is one of the prettiest old neighbourhoods within the canal belt.